ChristinChen233/ChristinChen233/README.md

 -->
 - 🎓 B.S. in the Computer Science and Data science, University of Sydney.
 - 🎓 Master of Information Technology, University of Sydney.
-- Current Data Analyst in EdgeRed, working on client projects that streamline workflows and enhance decision-making, including full-stack development of google web app and automation of data analysis processes
+- ⚡ Current Analyst Programmer in EdgeRed, working on client projects that streamline workflows and enhance decision-making, including full-stack development of google web app and automation of data analysis processes
-- 🐱 Professional on Python, SQL, Java Script, HTML, CSS, Google Suite.
-- 🐼 Have hands-on experience in the field of web dev. and data analysis
+- ⚡ Professional on Python, SQL, Java Script, HTML, CSS, Google Suite.
+Have hands-on experience in the field of web dev. and data analysis
+- ⚡ Feel free to visit the website for one of my web app development projects: [old phone deals](https://userplantform.oldphonedeal.online/).
+- 🐱 Fun fact: Intermediate level figure skating girl!
+- ⚡ Currently open to work opportunity for Junior developer/engineer role, feel free to contact me via email.
 - 📫 Reach me via personal email: chenchristin756@gmail.com
-- ⚡ Fun fact: Continuous learner, excellent collaborator, aim to solve, create, and support!
-- 😄 Please go to my LinkedIn page for more information.
-- 💬 Currently open to work opportunity for Junior to intermediate developer/engineer role, feel free to contact me via email.

 Below are some of my most fun projects, feel free to check them out💡